XDracam/unity-corelibrary/Documentation/04_corelib-component-queries.md

 }
 ```

 `AssignComponent` takes a reference to a variable marked as `out`.
 This guarantees that the variable is assigned somewhere inside the function.
-It also infers the type `T` for you, saving a lot of unnecessary verbosity.
+It also infers the type `T` for you, so you dont have to retype the variable's type every time.
+A `ComponentNotFoundException` is thrown when the search resulted in no found components after the search.

-`AssignIfAbsent` however takes a `ref` parameter.
+`AssignIfAbsent` in contrast takes a `ref` parameter.
 This does not guarantee that the variable will be set, however it requires the passed variable to be explicitly assigned before passing it to the function.
 This is necessary to check whether the variable already contains a value.
 For convenience, `true` is returned if the passed variable was `null` and has been assigned, and `false` if no assignment happened.

 `AssignIfAbsent` is particularly useful to avoid potential multiple calls to `AssignComponent`, which repeats the search every time.
 You can use it for loading a component lazily or *on demand*: Consider some object with an `Animator` that is only needed in one specific way of interacting with it.
 There are hundreds of these objects in the scene and you are only going to interact with very few of them, and with some of them multiple times.
 Now, calling `AssignComponent` somewhere in `Start` is wasted computing time 90% of the time.
-Calling `AssignComponent` every time the interaction happen s may waste valuable resources on redundant searches.
+Calling `AssignComponent` every time the interaction happens may waste valuable resources on redundant searches.
 In this case `AssignIfAbsent` offers an efficient solution, as the cost of re-searching is only one very cheap `null`-check.
 The `bool` return value may be ignored in this case.

 ## `Is<T>`, `As<T>` and `All<T>`

 Imagine you are an awesome flying space cat shooting your EMP laser eyes at multiple invading alien spacecraft stupidly flying in a straight row.
 All their antigravity drives deactivate and they fall to their deaths, exploding as they hit the hard and dry ground of the Arizona desert. **"What?"** - what?

 Shooting laser rays sounds exactly like a Raycast.
 Now, in Unity, a [RaycastAll](https://docs.unity3d.com/ScriptReference/Physics.RaycastAll.html) yields a `RaycastHit[]`.
 Each hit contains a reference to the hit `Rigidbody` as well as the object's `Transform`.
 So consider the following code: